800-937-8398 Call us for a free quote Contact us

 • Habitat: Live in and around homes, gardens, open grass fields, and places with a lot of insects.

-• Aggression: Not aggressive, but will bite freely if provoked.
+• Aggression: Not aggressive, but can bite if provoked.

-• Bite risk: Bites can cause pain and swelling; You can be allergic to a wolf spider’s venom, but they are not poisonous.
+• Bite risk: Bites can cause pain and swelling.

 What is the most dangerous spider in Arizona?

-The Black widow is the most venomous spider in North America, making it the most dangerous spider in Arizona.
-Female black widows have a very aggressive, powerful bite and their venom is 15 times stronger than a rattlesnake’s.
-A lot of times, black widow spiders go unidentified, since, on average, they are only about a half of an inch long.
+The black widow is the most venomous spider in North America, making it the most dangerous spider in Arizona.
+Female black widows have a very aggressive, powerful bite, and their venom is 15 times stronger than a rattlesnake’s.
+Black widow spiders can be easily missed because, on average, they are only about half an inch long.
 If you can see the red hourglass on the back of a black widow, it probably means you are too close.

 Western Exterminator can get rid of spiders

-Our specialists will find out why spiders are choosing your home to build their webs and live there.
-We will eliminate the spiders that are already there and prevent spiders from returning.
+Our Arizona pest control technicians can help determine how spiders are getting into your home.
+We can help eliminate the spiders that are inside your home and prevent spiders from returning.
 Contact us now!

 Find your local branch